MatteoCigada/Master-Degree-Projects/README.md

 # Master-Degree-Projects
-This repository contains projects/reports delivered during my master degree in Mechanical Enginnering | Automotive and Motorsport Engineering
+This repository contains projects/reports delivered during my master degree in Mechanical Enginnering | Automotive and Motorsport Engineering.
+They have been listed in chronological order
 ---

 ## 1. Experimental Modal Analysis